“You shall not round the corners of your heads, neither shall you mar the corners of your beard.” Leviticus 19:27

 Those that worshipped the hosts of heaven, in honour of them, cut their hair so that their heads might resemble the celestial globe — the Neo-Nazis, or Skinheads, of Europe shave their heads in this manner, and also sport mohawks.

-The Arabs and Macians of Northern Africa (the country of Maka was the headland on the Arabian side of the Strait of Hormuz) were accustomed to shave the hair around the head, and left a tuft standing up on the crown in honour of Bacchus — this custom is also present in India and China; the Chinese shave the front of the head and let the tuft grow until it is long enough to be plaited into a tail.
+The Arabs and Macians of Northern Africa (the country of Maka was the headland on the Arabian side of the Strait of Hormuz) were accustomed to shave the hair around the head, and left a tuft standing up on the crown in honour of Bacchus — this custom is also present in Asia, Africa and Europe; the Chinese shave the front of the head and let the tuft grow until it is long enough to be plaited into a tail.

 In Hinduism, the underlying concept is that hair is a symbolic offering to the gods, representing a real sacrifice of beauty.
 In return, the offerers are given blessings in proportion to their sacrifice.
 In some traditions, the hair is shaved completely and only a small tuft of hair, called sikha, is left.